Coolbob134/TerraComp/README.md

 ## PLEASE NOTE
 As of late 2023 I am busy with my matric exams.
-Expect a slow down in development.
+Expect a slowdown in development.